xzhan0/xzhan0.github.io/_pages/supra.md

 nav_order: 8
 ---

 My brother has a CUTE dog named Supra, I spent a wonderful time with Supra from 2021 to 2023 in Seattle, WA.
+Generally, I visit Kirkland, Bellevue, Redmond, and Seattle twice a year (winter/summer).

 <style>
     /* Style for the photo grid */